Gigi Hadid Gives Birth, Welcomes First Baby With Zayn Malik - E! Online

 From supermodel to super mom!

-"Our baby girl is here, healthy & beautiful," he tweeted, "to try put into words how i am feeling right now would be an impossible task.
+"Our baby girl is here, healthy & beautiful," he tweeted on Wednesday, Sept.
+23, "to try put into words how i am feeling right now would be an impossible task.
 The love i feel for this tiny human is beyond my understanding.
 Grateful to know her, proud to call her mine, & thankful for the life we will have together x"

 Fans first speculated that the couple welcomed a baby when Gigi's dad Mohamed Hadid posted a handwritten note titled "Grandpa's Heart" on Instagram Sept.
 16. "In the name of God the The merciful I want to say l love you and so proud of you. @gigihadid," he captioned the post.